nic01as1/NHLPredictor/README.md

 # **NHLPredictor**
 ## **Predicting NHL Game Outcomes**

 The goal of this project is to develop a model that predicts NHL game outcomes with an edge over traditional betting sites, which often rely on human sentiment and can be biased.

----

-### **Future Improvements**
-- Incorporate betting odds into the model.
-- Adjust the weighting of features or add/remove values.
-- Automate data scraping from sports websites.
-- Create a user-friendly interface.

----

 ### **Project Overview**
 1. **Data Source**:
    - The project starts with data extracted from an Excel file containing historic NHL games from the 2024-2025 season.